 Chloé founded Huskdesignblog in 2016.
 Ever since, she is decoding every nook and cranny to find the best interiors and furniture ideas for her beloved readers and followers, eager for beautiful things.

-The third edition of In Good Company, an annual group exhibition that showcases the...
+The third edition of In Good Company, an annual group exhibition that takes place at the...

-The third edition of In Good Company, an annual group exhibition showcasing the talents of emerging designers, opened its doors in mid-September in New York City, and...
+The third edition of In Good Company, an annual group exhibition that showcases the talents of emerging designers, opened in mid-September in New York City, and the...

 DESIGN: When the new generation rethinks the interior.
 Since the days of 60s , when strong pieces of furniture were used to compose an architecture, furniture was only an add-on in the...

 Room Mate Giulia Hotel / Milan / Design Patricia Urquiola There are countless hotels designed by famous architects or designers where one would like to spend the night.

 Camille Boyer's talent brings out the best in Tylko products.
 For Tylko, a Polish brand of minimalist DIY shelving, art director and set designer Camille Boyer has created a new collection of...